RN to MSN Programs

 - Psychiatric/Mental Health

 What will you learn?

-With an RN to MSN track you can see yourself succeed in nursing in half of the time, it would take you to gain the same results with a traditional program.
+With an RN to MSN track, you can succeed in nursing in half the time it would take to gain the same results with a traditional program.
 But it is important to acknowledge that the curriculum will indeed be more challenging for the former option.
 The courses will teach you the foundational principles, tools and concepts of nursing, patient communication strategies, diagnostic evaluation, holistic management of diseases and reliable health assessment.
-Also, you will learn problem-solving and leadership skills, as well as how to efficiently integrate these notions into your daily clinical practice to meet community needs.
+In addition, you will learn problem-solving and leadership skills, as well as how to efficiently integrate these notions into your daily clinical practice to meet community needs.

-You will also learn about healthcare policies, communication devices, data integrity, but also ethical and legal issues concerning information systems.
-Your main focus will be maximizing the quality of patient care, but also management, team building and developing collaboration within an interdisciplinary group.
-The program also examines the most competent and productive methods of measuring and processing health outcomes.
-Moreover, students will analyze various populations across the continuum of care, expand cultural competence and address diverse prevention policies.
-Some of these courses can include up to 50 credit hours of practical application and approximately 90 hours of practicum experience.
+You will learn about healthcare policies, communication devices, data integrity, and ethical and legal issues concerning information systems.
+Your main focus will be maximizing the quality of patient care, and also management, team building and developing collaboration within an interdisciplinary group.
+The program examines the most competent and productive methods of measuring and processing health outcomes.
+Furthermore, students will analyze various populations across the continuum of care, expand their cultural competence and address diverse prevention policies.
+Some of these courses may include up to 50 credit hours of practical application and approximately 90 hours of practicum experience.